Texas v. Pennsylvania: Supporting plaintiff Texas

 Attorneys general of seventeen additional states filed a joint brief on December 9 supporting Texas.

 On the same day, Trump filed a motion to intervene in his personal capacity, thereby attempting to join the case as a plaintiff.
 Trump's brief was filed by Chapman University School of Law professor John C. Eastman, who in August 2020 authored an article published in Newsweek questioning Kamala Harris's eligibility for the position of vice president.
 On social media, the president referred to the case as "the big one".
-Over 120 Republican members of the House of Representatives filed an amicus in support of the suit, including leader Kevin McCarthy and his deputy Steve Scalise.
+Over 120 Republican members of the House of Representatives filed an amicus brief in support of the suit, including leader Kevin McCarthy and his deputy Steve Scalise.

 106 members of the House initially signed on to the lawsuit in support of the plaintiff.
 20 additional members of the House signed on to the lawsuit in support of the plaintiff before it was dismissed.

 Later on December 10, attorneys general of six states that had already responded in an amicus brief, Arkansas, Utah, Louisiana, Missouri, Mississippi and South Carolina, petitioned to the Supreme Court to let them join Texas as a plaintiff in the case.
 This effort was led by Missouri Attorney General Eric Schmitt.